blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

         "your_feature_calculator" = [{"p1": x, "p2": y, ...} for x,y in ...],
     })

-Please make sure, that the different feature extraction settings (e.g. :class:`tsfresh.feature_extraction.settings.EfficientFCParameters`, :class:`tsfresh.feature_extraction.settings.MinimalFCParameters` or :class:`tsfresh.feature_extraction.settings.ComprehensiveFCParameters`) do include different sets of feature calculators to use.
+Make sure, that the different feature extraction settings (e.g. :class:`tsfresh.feature_extraction.settings.EfficientFCParameters`, :class:`tsfresh.feature_extraction.settings.MinimalFCParameters` or :class:`tsfresh.feature_extraction.settings.ComprehensiveFCParameters`) do include different sets of feature calculators to use.
 You can control, which feature extraction settings object will include your new feature calculator by giving your function attributes like "minimal" or "high_comp_cost".
-Please see the classes in :mod:`tsfresh.feature_extraction.settings` for more information.
+See the classes in :mod:`tsfresh.feature_extraction.settings` for more information.

-After that, add some tests and create a pull request at our `github page <https://github.com/blue-yonder/tsfresh>`_.
+After that, add some tests and make a pull request to our `github repo <https://github.com/blue-yonder/tsfresh>`_.
-We happily accept partly implemented feature calculators, which we can finalize collaboratively.
+We happily accept partly implemented feature calculators, which we can finalize together.